This notice gives you information about how we use your personal data, and the rights that you have in your data.

 In some circumstances we may decline to, or may not be permitted to, act until such procedures have been completed.
 We reserve the right to decline to act or, if appropriate, cease to act should these procedures not be completed to our satisfaction.

-Where we instruct counsel or other professionals on behalf of Clients, they may request us to provide them with copies of evidence of identity of Clients or their representatives which we have obtained from you or from other sources.
+Where we instruct counsel or other professionals on behalf of clients, they may request us to provide them with copies of evidence of identity of clients or their representatives which we have obtained from you or from other sources.
 We will be entitled to send such copies to them if we so decide.

-We will share your personal data with third-party service providers who provide services to us and to other third parties who use your information, as data controller, for their own purposes.
+We will share your personal data with third party service providers who provide services to us and to other third parties who use your information, as data controller, for their own purposes.

-We share personal information with:
+We share personal data with:

 We may share your information if we refer you to a third party adviser for specialist advice or if we are prevented from acting for you due to a conflict.